lacework-community/jit-provisioning-guide/examples/okta/README.md

       * Enable **Just-In-Time User Provisioning**.
       * Click **Save.**

-* 3d.
+* **3d**.
 [Optional] Test Okta SAML JIT.
-    * If you created a dummy user, you can now attempt to log in to the Lacework platform with their credentials.
-It may take a few seconds for the profile to create, but once that completes, the dummy user has access to the platform.
+    * If you created a test user, you can now attempt to log in to the Lacework platform with their credentials.
+It may take a few seconds for the profile to create, but once that completes, the test user has access to the platform.

 ![Example screenshot](screenshots/JIT-screenshot-1.png)
 ![Example profile](screenshots/JIT-screenshot-2.png)